dynamsoft-docs/license-server-docs/selfhosting/usageAlerts.md

 ---
 layout: default-layout
-title: Sample Folder Index Page
-keywords: sample, index page
-description: Sample folder index page
+title: About usage alerts
+keywords: usage alert, notification
+description: This page is about the email notifcation feature (usage alerts) of Dynamsoft License Tracking Service
-breadcrumbText: Sample Folder
+breadcrumbText: Usage Alerts
 ---

-# FAQs
+# Usage Alerts

-## Can I add multiple recipants for the email notification?

-Yes, simply use a semi colon to separate different emails.

-## When do I receive the notifications?

-The notifications are sent based on the usage and the license type.

 The License Tracking Server checks the usage data every 10 minutes and if one of the following conditions is met, a notification email will be triggered.

+## Dynamsoft Barcode Reader

 ### Per Barcode Scan, Per Page, Per Device

-Quota usage exceeds
+(Quota used) / (Total quota) exceeds

+> The usage is based on a single License Item

 * 75%
 * 90%